West Texas Amateur

 h) Top three (3) finishers and ties in previous year’s West Texas Amateur Super Senior Division;

 i) Three (3) Host Club exemptions

-Entry Procedure: The field will be established in the order in which entries are received with a priority for exempt players in each division until the published exempt deadline of Wednesday, June 9at 5:00 p.m.
-Once the exemption deadline has passed, and if the field or division is not full, the TGA will fill the remaining spots in the field with waitlisted entries, which may affect the size of each division.
-These entries will be accepted into the field in the order in which they were received, regardless of division.
-For additional information regarding the wait list and when the number of applicants exceeds the field capacity, please refer to TGA Policies and Procedures.
+Entry Procedure: The field will be established in the order in which entries are received with a priority for exempt players in each division until the published exemption deadline of Wednesday, June 9 at 5:00 PM.
+Once the exemption deadline has passed, and if the field or a division is not full, the TGA will fill the remaining spots in the field with waitlisted entries, which may affect the size of each division.
+For additional information regarding the wait list and when the number of applicants exceeds the field capacity, please refer to the TGA Policies and Procedures.

 The TGA reserves the right to select players to be in the field.
 For exemption request details, please view TGA Policies and Procedures.
 Exempt players must enter by the published deadline or they will lose their exempt status and spot in the final field.

 Format/Field Size and Cut: The championship will be contested over 54 holes of stroke play with three (3) divisions; Championship, Senior, and Super Senior.
 Each division will play from separate tees/yardages and separate champions will be recognized in each division.

 The field is limited to 144, as outlined below:

 - Senior Division – 55 & older (42 players)

 - Super Senior Division – 65 & older (18 player)